Why Grocers Are Implementing Single-Source Retail Service Providers

 Not long ago, retailers relied heavily on a whole ecosystem of CPG category leaders, field teams, third party brokers, and merchandising companies to plan their layouts and execute new planogram sets in a timely manner.

-However, as retailers started to search for new ways to improve the in-store shopping experience the single source retail service provider program emerged.
+However, as retailers started to search for new ways to improve the in-store shopping experience for the shoppers the single source retail service provider program emerged.
 This new program allows the retailer to select a single service provider that provides the in-store personnel to execute all sets in place of the complex ecosystem.
-Additionally, Retailers would charge a fee to CPG companies for those services regardless.
+Additionally, Retailers can charge a fee to CPG companies for those services.

-In a single source model the brokers and merchandise companies are no longer allowed to visit the store to merchandise the shelves.
-However, CPG direct field teams are still authorized to visit the stores but are faced with the dilemma of incurring duplicate costs or allow an indirect merchandiser to stock their products and execute additional marketing investments such as promotions and displays.
+In a single source model, the brokers and merchandise companies are no longer allowed to visit the store to merchandise the shelves.
+However, internal CPG field teams are still authorized to visit the stores but are faced with the dilemma of incurring duplicate costs or allowing an indirect merchandiser to stock their products and execute additional marketing investments such as promotions and displays.